Immunologic infertility: types, causes and treatments

 F Dondero, A Lenzi, L Gandini, F Lombardo.
 Immunological infertility in humans.
 Exp Clin Immunogenet.
 1993;10(2):65-72.

-FAQs from users: 'Why is ICSI an option in cases of immunological infertility due to the presence of anti-sperm antibodies?', 'What is the best reproductive option for cases of immunological infertility?', 'What are the different types of immune infertility?', 'What fertility treatment should I follow if I have obtained a high number of Natural Killer cells in the analysis?', 'What does testing for immunological infertility involve?', 'Does autoimmune thyroiditis cause infertility?' and 'Can celiac disease affect fertility?'.
+FAQs from users: 'What is the best reproductive option for cases of immunological infertility?', 'What are the different types of immune infertility?', 'What fertility treatment should I follow if I have obtained a high number of Natural Killer cells in the analysis?', 'What does testing for immunological infertility involve?', 'Does autoimmune thyroiditis cause infertility?', 'What effects can elevated D-dimer have on fertility?', 'Can celiac disease affect fertility?' and 'Is there a treatment for immunological infertility?'.

 Authors and contributors